Dominique92/ol-geocoder/README.md

 Custom providers must implement the following methods:

+## What's new in 4.3.1 ?
+* [#102](https://github.com/Dominique92/ol-geocoder/issues/102) Low-resolution icon appears blurry in HiDPI screens
+* [#198](https://github.com/Dominique92/ol-geocoder/issues/198) Add option for HTML label
+* [#206](https://github.com/Dominique92/ol-geocoder/issues/206) Is there a way to get keyboard return event to pick top choice in dropdown?
+* [#236](https://github.com/Dominique92/ol-geocoder/issues/236) Some 404 errors, unable to access content
+* [#250](https://github.com/Dominique92/ol-geocoder/issues/250) Warning when using ol-geocoder from the CDN

 #### `getParameters(options)`
 * `options` `{Object}`
     * `query` Search string entered by the user;